reasonmii/ref_R/statQuest/simpleLinearRegression.md

 # Summary Interpretation

 **Call**
-The first line just prints out the original call to the lm() function
+<br/>The first line just prints out the original call to the lm() function

 **Residuals**
 <br/>This is a summary of the residuals (the distance from the data to the fitted line)